hmatt33/brms/README.md

 * allow the user to sort the all residents page
 	* possibly bring this ability into the regular residents page
 * allow the user to email a selected resident
+* set up smtp in order to fully test if sending emails works

 ### Acknowledgments/References/Sources